rialparmar1777/youtube-playlist-gallery/README.md

 3. Videos will autoplay when selected
 4. The grid layout is responsive and will adjust based on screen size

+## 🚀 Deployment

+The application is configured for deployment on Vercel.
+Simply push your changes to the main branch, and Vercel will automatically deploy them.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📝 License